Watercooler Pick

 The takeaway:

-While the series is certainly not the most accurate look into high school life in Jordan (just as Gossip Girl isn’t the most accurate reflection of American high schoolers) it’s still a fun watch.
-And it’s ending will haunt you for days.
+While it may not be the most accurate look into high school life in Jordan (just as Gossip Girl isn’t the most accurate reflection of American high schoolers), AlRawabi School for Girls brings a fresh perspective to the universal challenges facing teenagers today.
+It’s a fun and addictive watch.
+Stick around for the ending; it will haunt you for days.

 Watch it with: